The Best Climbing Tree Stand: Reviews of Our Favorites (and Some Safety Tips) in 2024

 It’s not a great option if you’ll be trekking a long way, but in our experience—well, a lot of hunters don’t really trek too far before they hunker down!

-The Summit Treestands Sentry SD Open Front Climbing Stand
+The Summit Treestands Open Shot SD Open Front Climbing Stand

 Summary: Summit’s “just-the-basics” option, it’s a lightweight model and good for long pre-hunt hikes—our pick for best bowhunting climber